This policy will provide clear guidelines for:

 Woodlands will:

-• directly offset the full $2,000 payment from the fees of parents with children receiving their funded kindergarten program at the centre (service providers are not required to separately calculate and record the cost of the kindergarten hours separately for integrated programs)
+• Directly offset the full payment from the fees of parents with children receiving their funded kindergarten program at the centre (service providers are not required to separately calculate and record the cost of the kindergarten hours separately for integrated programs).

-• apply the fee offset termly and clearly indicate the offset amount (labelled Victorian Government Free Kinder offset) on parent invoice statements.
+• Apply the fee offset termly and clearly indicate the offset amount (labelled Victorian Government Free Kinder offset) on parent invoice statements, that will also be communicated to families through Xplor notifications and via email.

 It has been advertised as 'Free kinder'.
 Why do I still have to pay fees?